 weather-vane-st-vitus-cathedral-prague

 Can you manage the steps?
 If it’s a fine day, I highly recommend visiting the viewing deck of the St Vitus Cathedral tower.
-It was the highlight of my visit to Prague Castle.
+It was the highlights of my visit to Prague Castle.

 Is Prague on your travel list?
 If so, you might be interested in Explore Prague’s Communist Past: Prague Communism and Nuclear Bunker Tour.